MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/matrix.md

 transformedPath.Transform(matrix);
 ```

 The path does *not* retain this matrix as a property.
 Instead, it applies the transform to all of the coordinates of the path.
 If `Transform` is called again, the transform is applied again, and the only way you can go back is by applying another matrix that undoes the transform.
-Fortunately, the `SKMatrix` structure defines a [`TryInverse`](https://developer.xamarin.com/api/member/SkiaSharp.SKMatrix.TryInvert/p/SkiaSharp.SKMatrix/) method that obtains the matrix that reverses a given matrix:
+Fortunately, the `SKMatrix` structure defines a [`TryInvert`](xref:SkiaSharp.SKMatrix.TryInvert*) method that obtains the matrix that reverses a given matrix:

 ```csharp
 SKMatrix inverse;